asukin/BVP-mini-Coiled-Hackathon/README.md

-# coiled-hackathon
+# BVP Mini Coiled Hackathon
-Bessemer getting to play around with Coiled
+Casey, Alexandra and Sakib from Bessemer experiment with Dask and Coiled!